 - Quantitative data can be measured in numbers.
 Examples of quantitative data include: number of participants in Promotora/navigator programs, pre/post surveys that are scored with numbers, and comparison of POS expenditures before and after participation in a project.
 These types of measures are classified as "number", "percentage", or "percentage increase" in GV-depending on the measure.
-All projects will enter standard quantitative measures in GV after the project is awarded.
-Additional, non-standard measures may be proposed if desired. - Qualitative data is a description, such as what participants say about their experiences with your project.
+All projects will be provided with standard quantitative measures in GV after the project is awarded.
+Additional, non-standard measures may be considered after a project has been awarded, dependent upon DDS review and approval. - Qualitative data is a description, such as what participants say about their experiences with your project.
 Qualitative data is used to gain an understanding of underlying reasons and motivations and uncover trends in thoughts and opinions.
 Qualitative data may be collected using open-ended written or verbal questions in surveys, focus groups, and interviews.
 Findings from qualitative data are typically summarized in writing.
 These types of measures will be classified as "narrative".
-All projects will enter standard qualitative measures in GV after the project is awarded.
-Additional, non-standard measures may be proposed if desired.
+All projects will be provided with standard qualitative measures in GV after the project is awarded.
+Additional, non-standard measures may be considered after a project has been awarded, dependent upon DDS review and approval.

-How to Enter your Objectives, Activities, and Measures in GV
+How to Enter your Objectives and Activities in GV

 Step 1: Identify the Project Objective.

 Each applicant will identify a single primary objective that the project will accomplish.
 To keep objectives consistent, DDS requests only one objective per project.
 Examples of objectives include: